alexntaylor/alexntaylor.github.io/_pages/research.md

 <sub>Investigates printing specialization across European cities between 1450-1650 using textual analysis.</sub> -->

 **The Word of God or Man?
 Bibles and the Vernacular Shift**\\
 <sub>Uses generalized difference-in-differences and event study designs to assess the impact of printed bibles on the shift from Latin to vernacular languages in early modern Europe.
-This topic has implications for better understanding the formation of national identities through language, as well as the communication of ideas across linguistic divides.</sub>
+This topic has implications for better understanding the formation of national identities through language, as well as the communication of ideas across linguistic divides.\\
+<ins>Presentations</ins>: Markets & Society Conference, SEA 2024</sub>

 **The King’s French**
 (joint with Jacob Hall)\\
 <sub>Investigates the impact of language policy and state capacity on the standardization of early modern French.\\
-<ins>Presentations</ins>: SEA</sub>
+<ins>Presentations</ins>: SEA 2022</sub>

 ## In the Media